Learning Outcomes

 Efficiently managing documents is important:

-- Identification: Refer to documents using their designated number or letter within the agreed court bundle.
+- Identification: Refer to documents using their designated number or letter within the agreed court bundle, and give page and paragraph references.

 - Distribution: Ensure the judge, witness, and opposing counsel have the correct document before you refer to it.